desracto/Python-Snippets/README.md

-# Python-Projects
+# Python Snippets
-Personal python projects I've worked on
+Snippets of Python code that I've written